blackhan-software/avalanche-cli/README.md

-avm list-addresses                                List addresses controlled by the given user. avm mint                                          Mint units of a variable-cap asset (an asset created with '.. avm send                                          Send a quantity of an asset to an address. avm send-nft                                      Send a non-fungible token.
+avm list-addresses                                List addresses controlled by the given user. avm mint                                          Mint units of a variable-cap asset (an asset created with '.. avm send                                          Send a quantity of an asset to an address. avm send-multiple                                 Sends an amount of assetID to an array of specified address.. avm send-nft                                      Send a non-fungible token.
 ```